andy-byers/CalicoDB/DESIGN.md

 |    2 |      2 | Size (Y) | Size of the updated region in bytes             |
 |    Y |      4 | Before   | Contents before the update                      |
 |    Y |  4 + Y | After    | Contents after the update                       |

+### WAL Writer
+The WAL writer fills up an internal buffer with WAL records.
+When it runs out of space, it flushes the buffer to the WAL file.
+At that point, all database pages with updates corresponding to the flushed records can be safely written to the `data` file.
+To this end, we always keep the LSN of the most-recently-flushed record in memory.
+Also note that the WAL is truncated after each commit, including when the database instance is closed.

+### WAL Reader
+The WAL reader is a cursor-like object used to traverse the `wal` file.
+It can be used to traverse in either direction, but must always start at the beginning of the file.

 ## Cursors
 A cursor acts much like an STL iterator, allowing traversal of the database in-order.